Key Takeaways

 The warning cautions consumers and healthcare providers that Ozempic may cause a thyroid tumor or thyroid cancer and recommends avoiding Ozempic if you or a family member have a history of medullary thyroid carcinoma (MTC) or Multiple Endocrine Neoplasia Syndrome Type 2 (MEN 2).

-Because this medication is relatively new and has only been approved since 2017, current research does not discuss other long-term effects of taking Semaglutide other than the known possible side effects.
+Because this medication is relatively new and has only been approved by the FDA since 2017, current research does not discuss other long-term effects of taking semaglutide other than the known possible side effects.

 How Ozempic Works for Weight Loss?